jeremyandrews/rqueue/README.md

 ### Message in

 The value of `contents` must be set when POSTing to the proxy, and contains any string.
-The value of `priority` can be set to an integer value from 0 to 99, or it will automatically be set to 10.
+The value of `priority` can be set to an unsigned integer value from 0 to 255, or it will automatically be set to 10.

 ```json
 {